 Female Heat Cycle

 The female cat's heat cycle is the first step in the breeding process.
 This is the time when she'll be fertile and receptive to a male cat's advances.
 Cycles usually begin when a female reaches six months old, and only last two days on average, but are repeated approximately every two weeks thereafter unless mating takes place.
+Once a cat has mated and becomes pregnant, her heat cycles will end.

 It's not always easy to detect when the heat cycle begins since the female's vulva is obscured by fur, and there isn't normally a great deal of bloody discharge to leave tell-tale spotting on floors and furniture.